Stay informed about current fraud alerts and scams:

 - Store private information in a safe place, like a locked desk drawer or file cabinet.

-- Carefully check through your credit card and bank activity regularly and immediately report unusual activity.
+- Carefully check through your credit card and bank activity regularly and report unusual activity as soon as possible.

 - Never have a website remember your password to log in.

 - Set up text or email alerts from your bank for certain transactions, such as transactions over $500.
-Alerts are available through the Manage My Money and Alerts functions in Merchants Bank Online Banking.
+Alerts are available through CardValet and Alerts functions in Merchants Bank Online Banking.

 - Sign up for eStatements to reduce the likelihood of paper statements being stolen.